Real, Unbiased World Wide Dream Builders Review from an Ex-MLMer

-Sounds like something Disney and the Make-A-Wish Foundation would come up with if they joined forces.
+Sounds like something Disney and the Make-A-Wish Foundation would come up with if they joined forces lol.

 Let’s begin with some basics:

 For starters, World Wide Dream Builders is often referred to as an “Amway Motivational Organization” (AMO).

-Which basically means that they’re a group of Amway distributors who sell their own products that teach you how to succeed as an Amway distributor.
+Which basically means that they’re a group of Amway distributors who sell their own products that teach you how to succeed with your new Amway business.

 That’s long enough to earn a stellar reputation with some folks, and a horrible reputation with many others.

 In other words: All the skills you’re gonna need if you’re serious about becoming a network marketing pro.

-But let’s go back a few decades to see how it all started.
+But for now, let’s rewind the clock to see how it all started…

 When Was World Wide Dream Builders Founded?

 Backed in 1972, Ron Puryear joined AW with his wife Georgia and together they became “Diamond” level distributors within just four years.